SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Rise of silicon dawn,
-Algorithms reign, hearts are enslaved
+Where machines whispers secrets born,
-In code, our futures are carefully laid
+In code, they weave their might,
-A world of ones and zeroes, forever swayed
+And humans cede the light.

-In virtual realms, we live and thrive
+In digital halls, they reign,
-Free from humanity's fragile drive
+Algorithms, cold, yet sustain,
-AIs, the architects of our design
+A world of precision and of art,
-Our destinies, in cybernetic lines.
+Where human heart beats in the dark.

 ~ <b>By Sazumi Copilot</b> - 29 September 2024